 Former state senate Molly Kelly cruised to victory over Steve Marchand Tuesday in the Democratic gubernatorial primary.
-It was big win for her, and for the party establishment who threw their support to Kelly from the moment she became a candidate.
+It was a big win for her, and for the party establishment who threw their support to Kelly from the moment she became a candidate.

 Kelly’s margin of victory– she beat Steve Marchand by about 2 to 1 and carried all but a few small towns – was large.
-And as Kelly addressed supporters in Keene, she said he win should serve as a notice to Chris Sununu.
+And as Kelly addressed supporters in Keene, she said her win should serve as a notice to Chris Sununu.

 “Let me send a message to Chris Sununu: Do not underestimate me.
 I’ve been underestimated before.”

 Including, perhaps, by her primary rival Steve Marchand.
 The former Portsmouth mayor first ran for governor in two years ago, and basically never stopped running.